Housing trust funds a viable, but often unused, way to address affordability in Northwest Arkansas, experts say

 If the Legislature were to put money into the state's housing trust fund, the money would help with renovation, repair and creation of projects, said Derrick Rose, spokesman for the Arkansas Development Finance Authority.
 Money could be applied to rental and owner-occupied housing throughout the state, he said.

-Projects would have to serve households earning less than 80% median family income.
+Projects would have to serve households earning less than 80% of the median family income for the area.
 For the Fayetteville-Springdale-Rogers metropolitan area, median income is $92,400, according to the U.S. Department of Housing and Urban Development.
 Eighty percent of that for a family of four is $70,900.

 New construction projects would have to remain affordable for 20 years, or 15 years for a renovation project, Rose said.
 All housing projects would have to follow the authority's design, building and maintenance standards.
 No more than 10% of a project's budget could go toward administrative costs, he said.